SPATIUM (Space Precision Atomic-clock TIming Utility Mission)

 The breakthrough CSAC technology that packages a Cesium vapor cell atomic reference oscillator in a unit several times smaller than its legacy products provides an improved SWaP (Size, Weight and Power) performance.
 Most importantly, CSAC provides better accuracy and stability compared to the conventional crystal oscillators such as TCXO (Temperature Controlled Crystal Oscillators) and OCXO (Oven Controlled Crystal Oscillators).
 Figure 4 shows the comparison of the time error, power consumption and instability of various oscillator technologies.
 5)

 Conventional high accuracy hydrogen maser and Cesium atomic clock are typically large size and high power consumption.
-The revolutionary CSAC technology has excellent time accuracy, stability and power consumption performance, making it a very suitable candidate for small satellite application, where space and weight limitations do not permit traditional atomic clocks on board for accurate timing references.
+The revolutionary CSAC's time accuracy, stability and power consumption performance, make it a very suitable candidate for small satellite application, where space and weight limitations do not permit traditional atomic clocks on board for accurate timing references.

 In 2011, Microsemi (previously Symmetricom Inc.) has launched the world's first commercially available CSAC, after eight years of participation in the Defense Advanced Research Projects Agency (DARPA) chip scale atomic clock (CSAC) program.
 The CSAC chip has extremely low power consumption of 120 mW and small volume of 16.4 cm3.
 The promising frequency stability performance of CSAC with short-term stability of 3 e-10 @ τ = 1 sec is essential for many satellite applications such as satellite timing and frequency control, satellite cross linking, navigation and earth observation.